-Rev. Valle is a candidate for the PhD in Homiletics and Liturgics at Vanderbilt University, where she has also studied gender and sexuality.
-Her dissertation, "The Body as Preacher: Prophetic Performance as Disruptive Preaching," explores ways in which prophetic preaching as a performance event challenges oppressive systems.
+Rev. Valle completed a PhD in Homiletics and Liturgics at Vanderbilt University, where she has also studied gender and sexuality.
+Her dissertation, "As One Among Many: Affirming a Multitude of Embodied Preaching Practices," analyzes pulpit preaching through public speech, street preaching through symbolic action, and preaching through theater and proposes that these are three paradigms among many others in the repertoire of embodied Christian preaching practices among which preachers may choose.
 Rev. Valle has researched the theology of the sermons of Latina clergy and has provided worship and chaplaincy leadership in interdenominational gatherings of Latina pastors.
 An in the Presbyterian Church (USA), Valle received a ThM in Homiletics from Princeton Theological Seminary and an MDiv from Louisville Presbyterian Theological Seminary.
 She also holds a JD from the University of Puerto Rico.
 With a BA in Education with an emphasis in Theater, Valle has continued to combine her study of theology with her work as an Actress and an Artistic Director.